hbg108/tfl-data-visualization/README.md

 ## Overview

 This project implements an end-to-end data engineering pipeline to analyze station footfall data from Transport for London (TfL).
-The goal is to provide insights into passenger flow patterns (tap counts of Oyster cards) at Tube and TfL Rail stations across multiple dimensions.
+The goal is to provide insights into passenger flow patterns (using tap counts of Oyster cards) at Tube and TfL Rail stations across multiple dimensions.
+Understanding these patterns is crucial for optimizing station management, improving passenger experience, identifying congestion trends, and supporting data-driven decisions for infrastructure planning and service scheduling.

 The project was completed as part of the [DataTalksClub Data Engineering Zoomcamp 2025](https://github.com/DataTalksClub/data-engineering-zoomcamp).